bourtemb/cppTango/README.md

 # TANGO distributed control system - C++ Library

-TANGO is an object-oriented distributed control system.
+TANGO is an object-oriented distributed control system framework.
 In TANGO all objects are representations of devices, which can be on the same computer or distributed over a network.
 Communication between devices can be synchronous, asynchronous or event driven.

 The object model in TANGO supports methods, attributes and properties.
 TANGO provides an API which hides all the details of network access and provides object browsing, discovery, and security features.